fligt/deepzoomup/README.md

 # What you need to do

-(I assume you know have Python installed and know how to run Jupyter notebooks.)
+I assume you have Python installed and know how to run Jupyter notebooks.
+See: https://anaconda.org/.

-1) Install this package with
+1) Install the package by typing the following command in the terminal:

-    $ pip install
+    $ pip install deepzoomup (almost available!)

 2) Get an account for cloud storage at Backblaze B2.